ch3ck/privatemail/README.md

 ## Build

+1. Edit the `terraform/variables.tf` file accordingly to suit your needs.

+2. Test build locally.
 ```bash
 $ cargo build
 $ cargo test
 ```

 ## Contributing
 We would appreciate your contributions, all PRs are wellcome.
 Please see [CONTRIBUTING.md]() for more information.